Yermo/nativescript-background-geolocation-fbs/README.md

 ### deleteAllLocations().then( () => { successFn } ).catch( (error) => { errorFn });

-**Note:** You don't need to delete all locations.
-The plugin manages the number of stored locations automatically and the total count never exceeds the number as defined by `option.maxLocations`.

 Platform: iOS, Android

 Delete all stored locations.

-**FIXME:** Locations are not actually deleted from database to avoid gaps in locationId numbering.
-Instead locations are marked as deleted.
-Locations marked as deleted will not appear in output of `BackgroundGeolocation.getValidLocations`.

 ### switchMode(modeId).then( () => { successFn } ).catch( (error) => { errorFn } );